|

 Lessien, returning to her seat.

-Would she now be his betrothed?
+now be his betrothed?

 That is a good question, my lady.
 A very good question.

-Earth would have to be a very different place.
-And, if it were
+the Rite last year, Middle-earth would be a very different place.

+that anything might happen in it...
 I am afraid I do

-not know the answer your question, my lady.
+not know the answer your question, my Lady.

 Ten oclock